-Turn your doodles into works of art through the skills learned in our 2D Illustration Jr. camp!
-Start with traditional drawing skills with pencil and paper, learning the techniques it takes to make your art better than ever.
-Then, once you’ve mastered the classical style, take your abilities onto the computer to learn digital art with our drawing tablets and digital art programs.
+Turn your doodles into works of art through the skills learned in our 2D Art camp!
+Starting with traditional drawing skills with pencil and paper, learn techniques to make your art better than ever.
+Once you've mastered the classical style, take your abilities onto the computer to learn digital art through the use of digital art programs like Krita and Piskel!

 Ages 6 - 8

-Designed to excite and inspire, the Adventurer Camp introduces our youngest students to the wonders of game design, robotics, and 3D modeling.
-Adventurers tackle a wide range of challenges as they build games, practice illustration, learn electronic circuits, program robots, and create and print 3D models.
+Designed to excite and inspire, the Adventurer Camp introduces our youngest students to the wonders of game design, programming, and 3D modeling.
+Adventurers tackle a wide range of challenges as they build games, practice illustration, and learn the basics of programming through the use of Scratch!
 Get ready for an adventure!

 Ages 10 - 12

-Create full-length, 2D side-scrolling adventures, space shoot-em-ups, puzzle games, Minecraft mods, and more on pro game tools!
-Pioneers use editors like GameMaker and Construct 2 as they study the fundamentals of game design, computer programming, and pixel art – with the option to publish their games for iOS, Android, or HTML5.
+Create full-length, 2D side-scrolling adventures, space shoot-em-ups, puzzle games, and more on pro game tools!
+Pioneers use editors like GameMaker2 as they study the fundamentals of game design, computer programming, and pixel art – ending the week with a published game.
 Their only limit is their imagination!

 Take the black box that is coding and blow it wide open!
 Campers study syntax, variables, conditionals, and more while developing functioning applications.
 Build a Choose Your Own Adventure game, publish an online portfolio, and design your own app as you learn what it takes to be a programmer.
 Come away with new skills and a better understanding of the power of code!

 Love gaming?
 Wondering what goes on behind the scenes?
 Come find out!
-Take apart popular game genres like Action-Adventurer or Auto Racing and learn to build your own video game using Unity, a professional game editor.
+Take apart popular game genres and learn to build your own video game using Unity, a professional game editor.
 Our Voyagers dive headfirst into the exciting world of coding as they write game interactions in C#.
-At the end of the week, they become published indie game designers by sharing their work on the iOS, Android, or HTML5 platforms.
 No previous experience is required!

 Frequently Asked Questions